 The 2016 Early Modern Workshop on “History of Emotions/Emotions in History” will take place on August 23-24, 2016 at Fordham University in New York.

-Thanks to the generous support of the American Academy for Jewish Research, the Carolina Center for Jewish Studies at University of North Carolina at Chapel Hill, Center for Jewish Studies at CUNY-Graduate Center, the Institute for Israel and Jewish Studies at Columbia University, and Jewish Studies at Fordham University, we are able to invite qualified graduate students of the early modern period to apply to attend this year's Early Modern Workshop on “History of Emotions/Emotions in History.”
+Thanks to the generous support of the American Academy for Jewish Research, the Carolina Center for Jewish Studies at University of North Carolina, the Institute for Israel and Jewish Studies at Columbia University, and Fordham University, we are able to invite qualified graduate students of the early modern period to apply to attend this year's Early Modern Workshop on “History of Emotions/Emotions in History.”

 Candidates should send an abstract (not longer than 2 pages) of the dissertation project, a short statement explaining how their work bears on issues relevant to the workshop, and a C.V.
 Magda Teter (firstname.lastname@example.org) by May 15, 2016.
 The decision will be made by June 1st.
 Admitted students will receive a fellowship covering travel, accommodation, and (kosher) meals.